BestTimesToVisit.com Logo

 Grand Place Enchantment: Dawn till Dusk

 Witness the Grand Place transform throughout the day.
-Start early to capture its serene beauty before the crowds, then return in the evening to see it illuminated, a magical spectacle.
-Enjoy a Belgian beer at a nearby café to soak in the atmosphere.
+Start early to capture its serene beauty before the crowds, then return in the evening for its magical illumination.
+Look closely at the intricate guildhalls and enjoy a Belgian beer at a nearby café as the sun sets.

 Belgian Comic Strip Center: A Whimsical Journey

 Delve into the world of Tintin, Smurfs, and other iconic Belgian comic strips.
-This museum is a delight for all ages, offering a unique cultural experience and a fascinating look at the history of this art form.
-Don't miss the interactive exhibits!
+This museum is a delight for all ages, offering a unique perspective on Belgian art and culture.
+Don't miss the interactive exhibits and the charming gift shop.

 See all 9 things to do →